 BRETT VALLIANT, a native of Wichita, Kansas, realized his love of music at an early age.
 Brett began piano studies at age 4, continuing through organ instruction at Wichita State University.
 Brett’s professional career began at age 11, and by the age of 15, he was playing concerts around the United States.
 Since then Brett has appeared in Europe, Canada, Australia, and New Zealand.
 Additionally, in the U.S. Brett has performed for the American Film Institute, as well as at conventions of the American Theatre Organ Society (ATOS) and the American Guild of Organists (AGO).
 After years of filling in for Charlie and Lew at Organ Stop, Brett happily joined the Organ Stop musical staff in 2015.
-In addition to playing the organ, Brett’s friends know him for his love of ice and roller skating, animals, and classic rock n’ roll.
+In 2021, Brett was named Organist of the Year by the American Theatre Organ Society.
+In addition to playing the organ, Brett’s friends know him for his love of ice and roller skating, animals, cooking, and classic cars.

 DONNA PARKER currently resides in Portland, Oregon.
 While she does not play a regular schedule with us at Organ Stop Pizza, Donna plays many nights on our Mighty Wurlitzer each year, filling in for Brett or Glenn.
 Donna began her organ studies at the age of 7.
 At the age of 15, she debuted her first recording and became the official organist of Dodger Stadium and the L.A.
 Sports Arena in Los Angeles.
 She originally joined the Organ Stop staff in the early 1970s, playing at the Phoenix location.
 Since that time, Donna has played at several organ-equipped pizza parlors across the country.
 As an active concert organist as well, Donna has performed throughout the US, Canada, Europe, and Australia.
 In 1996 she received the acclaimed “Organist of the Year” award by The ATOS.